V-Sekai/manuals/decisions/20230508-novel-3d-views.md

    - Set up a virtual 3D camera in the 3D environment containing the reconstructed garment mesh.
    - Rotate the 3D camera at intervals of 20 degrees around the garment to capture multiple 3D views.

+6. **Manually model the garment using views**:
+   - Use a 3d design tool like Blender.

 ## Positive Consequences

 - Enhanced user experience with realistic 3D garment previews.